VectorInstitute/interpretability/reference_implementations/Intepretable-models/Imaging/SelfAttention/README.md

 ## Dataset
 - [NIH Dataset](https://www.kaggle.com/datasets/nih-chest-xrays/data/data)
     -  This dataset is present on the cluster at the following path `/ssd003/projects/aieng/public/interp_bootcamp/datasets/NIH`.
-    - In you are running scripts on your laptop, you need to download the dataset from the link above.
+    - If you are running scripts on your laptop, you need to download the dataset from the link above.